seanjs-stack/seanjs/README.md

 $ yo seanjs
 ```

-You are now ready to get started with the SEAN.JS Stack generator.
-The generator will help you create a SEAN.JS application.
+You are now ready to get started with the SEAN.JS generator.
+The generator will help you create a SEAN application.

 ## Credits
 Inspired by the great work of the [MEANJS](http://meanjs.org) team and indirectly by [Madhusudhan Srinivasa](https://github.com/madhums/)